Mixed Strategy Constraints in Continuous Games: Introduction

 \section{Introduction}

-When solving Nash equilibrium problems for applications in robotics, control, and automation, there an assortment of practical considerations to be addressed.
-These games are typically played in physical space, and therefore are modeled with continuous strategy spaces.
-As with finite games, mixed strategies are often required for continuous games to ensure the existence of an equilibrium.
-However, physical-space games often also have constraints involving the strategies of multiple players (e.g. collision constraints: no two players can occupy the same space at the same time).
-Properly handling constraints in a mixed-strategy framework is the focus of this work.
+When designing models of multi-agent interactions in robotics and control, it is frequently necessary to place coupled constraints on agent behavior --- for instance, preventing agents from colliding or jointly disrupting the environment.
+Competitive control scenarios are often described as continuous normal form games, but when coupled constraints are present, a choice is required about how to implement the constraints when many potential strategy profiles might be realized.
+In this work, we discuss proper engineering of constraints in a mixed-strategy, continuous framework, and put forth a chance-constraint-based approach as a compelling method.

-A more simple application of these so-called coupling constraints occurs in discrete games with mixed strategies, before any explicit consideration of improving the pure strategies.
-Coupling constraints are troublesome in the presence of mixing, even in discrete settings: since mixed strategies are probabilistic, a constraint may or may not be violated depending on the strategies actually realized by opponents.
-We determine that chance constraints can be employed to intuitively account for mixing.

-Of greater interest, however, are continuous-strategy games.
-In general, continuous games require mixing over an infinite support of pure strategies to ensure the existence of a Nash equilibrium.
-However, in certain classes of games such as separable games, finite support mixed strategy equilibria exist (\cite{stein2008separable}).
-We seek pure strategies that admit a competitive mix with low cost, the pure strategy space can itself be subject to optimization, as in \cite{peters2022lifting}.
-In practice, mixing is quite desirable in continuous games, often providing a competitive advantage even with minimal support.
+We begin by discussing the behavior of coupled constraints in discrete games with mixed strategies.
+Since mixed strategies are probabilistic, a constraint may or may not be violated depending on the strategies actually realized by all players, and we describe the main intuitive methods used to account for this.
+Next, we consider continuous games.
+In general, continuous games require mixing over an infinite support of pure strategies to ensure the existence of a Nash equilibrium, but in certain classes of games such as separable games, finite support mixed strategy equilibria exist (\cite{stein2008separable}), and constraints can be placed across these finite strategies.
+However, solver approaches for continuous games require the constraints to be differentiable, introducing another consideration \cite{peters2022lifting}.
+To that end, we develop an iterative-tightening solver approach allowing coupled chance constraints to be used in continuous games.

-In this paper, we place multiple-player constraints on mixed strategy games subject to continuous pure strategy optimization.
-We employ chance constraints in this continuous setting, describing in detail the necessary modifications required to function in a pure strategy optimization setting.
-Keeping in mind our goal of formulating games in physical space, we consider a modified, three-player constrained pursuit-evasion game.
+To provide a concrete example, we consider a constrained, continuous, three-player pursuit-evasion game.
+We demonstrate the behavior of the chance-based constraint-setting approach (and an alternative), and analyze efficacy in maintaining the constraint, permissiveness of mixed strategy reasoning, and potential unintended consequences of the modeling choice.
 We conclude with promising areas of further investigation, and a discussion of the application of these constraints to model common problems in our spatial domain.